Lumphini Park, the largest public Park in Bangkok, close to the Central Business District

 Lumphini Park - Public Library with building on Rama IV in the background

 No pets are allowed, so you can unfortunately no go there to walk the dog.
 What is not quite understandable is that there are apparently no outlets where one can buy water or other drinks, so bring it along with you from outside if you want to spend some time walking or cycling there, the heat of Bangkok can be very taxing.
 The park is well used by joggers of all ages.
 On walking through it, we did not notice any facility that had bikes for rent.
-Cycling would otherwise be a good way of checking out the park and exercise a bit.
+The park is a somewhat better place to cycle than Benjakitti Park.
+The cycling track is almost twice as long, and offers more variety.
+Cycling at Lumpini Park is allowed between 10 A.M. and 3 P.M.
+You always have to beware (on some stretches of the road) of the walkers and joggers though.

 Lumphini Park - Lots of boats but hardly any users